Badgerati/Pode/docs/Tutorials/Routes/Async/Utilities/Management.md

 The `  Get-PodeAsyncRouteOperationByFilter` function acts as a public interface for searching asynchronous Pode route operations based on specified query conditions.
 It allows you to query the status and details of multiple asynchronous tasks based on various parameters.

 `  Get-PodeAsyncRouteOperationByFilter` is similar in intent to `Add-PodeAsyncRouteQuery`.
-The main difference is that this function is used inside the Pode code to manage Async tasks and is not subject to any permissions or restrictions.
+The main difference is that this function is used inside the Pode code to manage Async Route Tasks and is not subject to any permissions or restrictions.

 #### Example Usage